⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 ⭐⭐⭐⭐ 4.5/5

-Strong has been the gold standard for straightforward workout tracking since 2014.
+Strong has been the gold standard for straightforward workout tracking since 2014 and has grown past 5M+ users.
 It does one thing exceptionally well: logging workouts with zero friction.
-The interface is clean, fast, and reliable.
-No social features, no gamification, just pure tracking.
+The Apple Watch app was rebuilt in the v6.2 release in March 2026, and cloud sync is now noticeably faster.
+No AI, no social feed, no gamification, just pure tracking.

 Pros